athkishore/chikkadb-ts/README.md

 The goals of SQLite-Mongo are ambitious and modest at once.
 It will never aim to be a full-fledged distributed database - no replication or sharding.
 However, it aims to implement as completely as possible the rich MongoDB commands (including sessions).
 So completely as to be an effective substitute mongod with sqlite-mongo for single-node operations.

-# Fun Project, Serious Project

-This is first and foremost a project for me to have fun learning new things I would otherwise not have explored.
-At the same time, I see that it can fill a gap that is currently not served by any existing solution out there, if it turns out half as well as I hope it will.

-There are intresting projects such as [LiteDB](https://www.litedb.org/), [Doclite](https://github.com/dwgebler/doclite), etc. but a lightweight mongod substitute that can talk to MongoDB clients is something different and will be so awesome to have.

-Putting it out there even at this early stage in the spirit of building in public.

 # Roadmap

 The first version will be written in Typescript (the only language I'm fluent in currently).
 The aim is to implement enough database commands to support basic CRUD functionality.
 Each document will be stored in a single JSON field in an SQLite table.